 Focus on the first and last paragraphs – If a passage is significantly longer, it will take up more of your time and effort.
 In such cases, you must ensure that you are focusing on the first and last paragraphs.

 Practice with time – A lot of us do tend to create an exam like environment while practicing but tend to ignore a very important aspect of the actual exam – time!
 You will certainly feel that the clock speeds up with taking the GRE Exam hence you must practice considering time a very important factor.

-Recognize important words – Though you must skim through passages to conserve time, you must also ensure not miss out on the most important parts of the passage.
-There are several ‘signaling words’ that you must watch out for such as firstly, therefore, on the other hand, thankfully etc. The list goes on and recognizing these words can have a really impactful difference in your RC ability.
+Recognise important words – Though you must skim through passages to conserve time, you must also ensure not miss out on the most important parts of the passage.
+There are several ‘signalling words’ that you must watch out for such as firstly, therefore, on the other hand, thankfully etc. The list goes on and recognising these words can have a really impactful difference in your RC ability.